A spatial model for dormancy in random environment: Proof of Theorem

 where the last inequality is known from \cite{drewitz} for some $\beta>0$.
 Moreover, let $F_t$ be the event that each trap which starts outside $B_{R_t}$ only intersects $B_{R_t}$ during time periods where $\alpha$ takes the value $0$, i.e.\,, where $X$ is dormant.
 Then, we can lower-bound

 Note that the event $F_t$ differs from the analogous event appearing in the proof of \cite[Lemma 2.1]{drewitz}, which was the event that each trap which starts outside $B_{R_t}$ never enters $B_{R_t}$ up to time $t$.
 Here, making use of the protection provided by the dormancy mechanism, we can relax this condition and only require that the traps stay outside of $B_{R_t}$ whenever $X$ is active.
 In order to compute $\mathbb{P}(F_t)$ we first look at $\tilde{F}_t$ which shall denote the event that no trap $Y$ which starts in $y\neq 0$ ever hits $0$ at time points $s$ with $\alpha(s)=1$.
 The probability of this event is nothing but the survival probability of $X$ in case $\kappa=0$, which has been studied in Proposition \ref{propk0}.
-More precisely,
+Thus, $\mathbb{P}(\tilde{F}_t)$ is asymptotically equal to \eqref{asytraps0}.
+Comparing $\mathbb{P}(F_t)$ to $\mathbb{P}(\tilde{F}_t)$ exactly in the same way as in \cite[Lemma 2.1]{drewitz}, we find that these are asymptotically equal.
+Finally, we compare the decay rates of all probabilities $\mathbb{P}(E_t),\mathbb{P}(F_t),\mathbb{P}(G_t)$ for $t\to\infty$ to conclude that the annealed survival probability is asymptotically lower bounded by $\mathbb{P}(F_t)$ and hence \eqref{asytraps0}.